PHP setrawcookie() Function: Everything You Need to Know

 Conclusion

 The setrawcookie() function is a useful tool for setting raw cookies in your PHP web application.
-By understanding the syntax and usage of the function, you can easily set raw cookies to store information on the client side.
-We hope this article has been informative and useful in understanding the setrawcookie() function in PHP.
+By understanding its syntax, parameters, and how it differs from setcookie(), you can safely store pre-encoded data on the client side.

 What is the correct usage of the setrawcookie() function in PHP?